Opty-Fi/team-defi-adapters/README.md

 14. Deploy StrategyCodeProvider(address _registryProxy, address _gatherer)
 15. Deploy OPTY(address _registryProxy, uint256(0)).
 Copy OPTY address and paste it in OPTYMinterStorage, where there is a constant called OPTYAddress
 16. Deploy OPTYMinter(address _registryProxy)
-17. Deploy HarvestAdapter(address _registryProxy, address _harvestCodeProvider)
-18. Compile VaultProxy => Deploy InitializableImmutableAdminUpgradeabilityProxy(address _admin).
+17. Compile VaultProxy => Deploy InitializableImmutableAdminUpgradeabilityProxy(address _admin).
 Note: _admin should be a different account that the one from which you deployed the previous contract.
 This address will only be used for upgrading the implementations in VaultProxy
-19. Deploy Vault(address _registryProxy, address DAI)
+18. Deploy Vault(address _registryProxy, address DAI)
-20. Switch to _admin account and call VaultProxy.upgradeTo(address _vault)
+19. Switch to _admin account and call VaultProxy.upgradeTo(address _vault)
-21. Switch back to your normal account
+20. Switch back to your normal account
-22. Deploy Vault at VaultProxy address
+21. Deploy Vault at VaultProxy address
-23. Call Vault.initialize(address _registryProxy, address _riskManager, address DAI, address _strategyCodeProvider, address _optyMinter)
+22. Call Vault.initialize(address _registryProxy, address _riskManager, address DAI, address _strategyCodeProvider, address _optyMinter)

 After all these steps, if you want to test it, you need to approve token, approve liquidityPool, etc. in RegistryProxy as usual.